amitkml/mlops-HomeRentProcessor/README.md

 - Tenant Preferred: Type of Tenant Preferred by the Owner or Agent.
 - Bathroom: Number of Bathrooms.
 - Point of Contact: Whom should you contact for more information regarding the Houses/Apartments/Flats.

+## Project Structure

+The project is implemented on virtual machine Ubuntu 22.04 using AWS.
+The steps for each section for reproducbility are based on AWS EC2 instance configuration and will be different for different platforms (GCP, Azure).

+Have made separate directory for each criteria mentioned in README of MLOps Zoomcamp Course Project

+The directories are :
+- feature_engineering
+- experiment_tracking_and_model_registry
+- workflow_orchestration
+- model_deployment
+- model_monitoring
+- best_practices

+Each directory has a README file in it which has the instructions on how to run the code.
+There is a requirements.txt file which drives the environment configuration related to 3rd party softwares.